steemit/devportal-tutorials-py/tutorials/33_transfer_steem_and_sbd_to_savings_balance/README.md

 #### 4. Transfer type and amount <a name="amount"></a>

 The user is given a choice on the type of transfer, or to cancel the process entirely.
+If you are using one of Steemit's demo accounts, please leave some funds for others to transfer!
 Once the user makes their choice we proceed to assign the `amount` as well as the `asset` parameter.

 ```python
 #choice of transfer